List of monarchs of the Muhammad Ali dynasty

+Map of Egypt under the Muhammad Ali dynasty; it shows military campaigns of Muhammad Ali.

 Monarchs of the Muhammad Ali dynasty reigned over Egypt from 1805 to 1953.
 Their rule also extended to Sudan throughout much of this period, as well as to the Levant, and Hejaz during the first half of the nineteenth century.
 The Muhammad Ali dynasty was founded by Pasha Muhammad Ali, an Albanian commander in the expeditionary force sent by the Ottoman Empire in 1801 to dislodge the French occupation of Egypt led by Napoleon Bonaparte.
 The defeat and departure of the French left a power vacuum in Egypt, which had been an Ottoman province since the sixteenth century, but in which the pre-Ottoman Mamluk military caste maintained considerable power.
-After a three-year civil war, Muhammad Ali managed to consolidate his control over Egypt, and declared himself Khedive of the country.
+After a three-way political conflict, and with the help of an alliance with Egyptian political leader Umar Makram, Muhammad Ali managed to consolidate his control over Egypt, and declared himself Khedive of the country.
 The Ottoman government refused to acknowledge this title, instead recognizing Muhammad Ali by the more junior title of Wāli (roughly equivalent to a governor or viceroy) on 17 May 1805, making Muhammad Ali the successor to Hurshid Pasha in that position.
 In the years following his consolidation of power, Muhammad Ali extended Egypt's borders southwards into Sudan, and eastwards into the Arab-majority Mashriq, particularly the Levant.
 In 1840, his demand for hereditary control of Egypt and Sudan to be passed to his heirs and successors was accepted and confirmed by the Convention of London, but he was compelled to agree that, upon his death, control over his territories in the Mashreq would revert to the Porte.

 Muhammad Ali had a 43-year reign, the longest in the history of modern Egypt.
 Termed the "father of modern Egypt," he is viewed in Egyptian historiography as the dynasty's most important ruler, due to his massive agricultural, administrative, and military reforms.
 His son, Ibrahim Pasha, was the shortest-reigning monarch of the dynasty.
 The duration of his rule varies from one source to another, depending on whether or not his reign as regent is taken into account.
 Contrary to what the short length of his reign might suggest, Ibrahim Pasha was far from being a historically negligible figure, although most of his significant achievements were made before his accession to the throne.
 His successor, Abbas Helmi I, a traditionalist described by Lord Cromer as "an Oriental despot of the worst type," reverted many of his predecessors' reform-minded measures, and is considered the most controversial ruler of his family.